GospelSounders/adventhymnals/content/03.church-hymnal/03.101-200/05.141-150/07.Dear-Saviour,-We-Would-Know/docs.md

 ---
+title: |
-title: 147.
-Dear Saviour, We Would Know
+    147. Dear Saviour, We Would Know - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 147.
+Dear Saviour, We Would Know.
+Dear Saviour, we would know Thy love  Which yet no measure knows;  For us it led Thee once to die;  From thence salvation flows.
+    keywords:  |
-    keywords: Church Hymnal, Dear Saviour, We Would Know, Dear Saviour, we would know Thy love ,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Dear Saviour, We Would Know, Dear Saviour, we would know Thy love .
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 147. DEAR SAVIOUR, WE WOULD KNOW
+####  Church Hymnal 1941,

 ```txt

 1.
 Dear Saviour, we would know Thy love
 Which yet no measure knows;